-- 4.10.9 In some sectors it can be seen that significant numbers of respondents are shopping on-line, this is particularly noticeable for books, music, DVDs and toys, electrical goods and furniture, carpets and soft furnishings. - 4.10.10 As well as looking at the retail offer of the main towns, the survey also asked respondents about their choice of location for various leisure activities.
-Of those in the Abergavenny catchment area who said they visited the cinema, 48% said

-- they usually went to the Baker Street Cinema, with 26% using the Vue Cinema in Cwmbran and 10% the Vue Cinema in Merthyr Tydfil, showing that where there is a local cinema it is well used. - 4.10.11 Respondents were also asked which gym or sports/leisure centre they usually used.
-78% of those who use this type of facility said they used the Abergavenny Leisure centre, showing the importance of locally available facilities. - 4.10.12 In terms of the respondents' use of museums, art galleries and theatres people tended to travel further afield for these when they used them.
-For those in the Abergavenny catchment area who normally visit such facilities, 54% would go to Cardiff to visit a museum, 48% would go to Cardiff to visit an art gallery and 45% would go to Cardiff for the theatre.
-Although the presence of a local theatre in the town means that 31% would visit the theatre in Abergavenny.
+- 4.10.9 In some sectors it can be seen that significant numbers of respondents are shopping on-line, this is particularly noticeable for books, music, DVDs and toys, and electrical goods.
+Since the 2015 survey, there has been an increase in the proportion of respondents in the Abergavenny zone shopping online for all goods, and in particular, for clothes footwear and other fashion goods and banking, financial and legal services.
+The increase in proportion of those shopping online has been seen throughout Monmouthshire and reflects a national trend. - 4.10.10 As well as looking at the retail offer of the main towns, the survey also asked respondents about their choice of location for various leisure activities.
+Of those in the Abergavenny catchment area who said they visited the cinema, 45% said they usually went to the Baker Street Cinema, with 13% using the Vue Cinema in Cwmbran and 9% the Market Hall in Ebbw Vale, showing that where there is a local cinema it is well used. - 4.10.11 Respondents were also asked which gym or sports/leisure centre they usually used.
+42% of those who use this type of facility said they used the Abergavenny Leisure centre, with 16% using other leisure facilities in the Town, showing the importance of locally available facilities. - 4.10.12 In terms of the respondents' use of museums, art galleries and theatres people tended to travel further afield for these when they used them.
+For those in the Abergavenny catchment area who normally visit such facilities, 42% would go to Cardiff to visit a museum, 51% would go to Cardiff to visit an art gallery and 35% would go to Cardiff for the theatre.
+Although the presence of a local theatre in the town means that 17% would visit the theatre in Abergavenny.